FunnelKit

 Before doing so, double-check for any grammatical or spelling errors.

-Also, ensure the email is well-formatted, using proper paragraphs, bullet points, and spacing.
+Also, ensure the email is well formatted, with proper paragraphs, bullet points, and spacing.
 Before clicking on the send button, check every point carefully.

 Best Practices for Sending Subscription Reminder Emails